-Reference Date: 25-August-2017
+Reference Date: 15-January-2018

 FOOD SECURITY SNAPSHOT

-Wheat import requirements in 2017/18 marketing year are forecast to sharply increase from previous year’s high level
+Wheat import requirements in 2017/18 forecast to sharply increase on reduced output

 Wheat and rice are the two main imported cereals, mostly purchased from the Russian Federation and Kazakhstan.
-Cereal imports in the 2017/18 marketing year (October/September) are forecast at 206 000 tonnes, considerably above last year’s level, with wheat, forecast at 175 000 tonnes almost four times higher than in 2016/17, accounting for the bulk of the year-on-year increase.
-The higher volumes reflect the expected fall in the 2017 production.
-Imports of rice in 2017, which is not produced domestically, are anticipated to remain close to the previous year’s level of 25 000 tonnes.
+The cereal import requirement in the 2017/18 marketing year (October/September) are forecast at 261 000 tonnes, considerably above last year’s below-average level.
+Wheat import requirements in the 2017/18 marketing year are forecast at about 230 000 tonnes, considerably above the five-year average and considerably up from a mere 3 000 tonnes imported in 2016/17, when the national production was high.
+Imports of rice in 2018, which is not produced domestically, are anticipated to remain close to the previous year’s level of 25 000 tonnes.

 Disclaimer: The designations employed and the presentation of material in this information product do not imply the expression of any opinion whatsoever on the part of FAO concerning the legal status of any country, territory, city or area or of its authorities, or concerning the delimitation of its frontiers or boundaries.